 As an AANA member, take advantage of career resources like resume-writing tips, interview advice and an evaluation of your resume through our Career Resource center - all for FREE.
-Plus, you

-will not only have access to posted jobs, but you can have top jobs delivered directly to your inbox with customized job alerts.
+Plus, you will not only have access to posted jobs, but you can have top jobs delivered directly to your inbox with customized job alerts.

-Whether you're a recent graduate looking for your first CRNA position or a seasoned professional interested in taking that next step, CRNA Careers is THE place that will help you further your career or get
+Whether you're a recent graduate looking for your first CRNA position or a seasoned professional interested in taking that next step, CRNA Careers is THE place that will help you further your career

 CRNA Careers is here to help connect members to the best opportunities.
 Start Your Search Today!

 Healthcare Headlines is for informational purposes, and its content should not be interpreted as endorsements, standards of care, or position statements of the American Association of Nurse Anesthetists.

 Epidural Dexmedetomidine Infusion for Perioperative Analgesia in Patients Undergoing Abdominal Cancer Surgery

 Patients undergoing major abdominal cancer surgery may get more postoperative pain relief from bupivacaine plus epidural dexmedetomidine than from bupivacaine alone, say researchers in Egypt.
 Their study